matthewbub/calendar-widgets/README.md

 ```

 ## Contributing
-We glady accecpt new proposals 🙂 - if you are looking to pick up and existing issue - we use a ticket based workflow.
+We glady accecpt new proposals. 🙂 If you are looking to pick up and existing issue, we use a ticket based workflow.
 Just try to let us know if you intend on picking up a ticket so we don't overlap efforts.

 - [Open Issues](https://github.com/yeahmat/calendar/issues?q=is%3Aissue+is%3Aopen)
 - [Planning](https://github.com/yeahmat/calendar/projects/1)